minkphp/MinkBundle/README.md

 ));
 ```

-### Enable Mink SahiDriver in your project configuration file
+### Enable Mink SahiSession in your project configuration file

 ``` yml
 # ...